 SBI Customers can use their mobile numbers to register for the SBI SMS service for balance enquiry.
 To register for the process, they need to send a text to the SBI Balance Check Number in the following format:

-The bank will send a registration confirmation message, and the customers can hereafter check the account balance, get a mini statement, chequebook request, and get an e-statement, loan interest certificate, and home loan interest certificate.
+The bank will send a registration confirmation message, and the customers can hereafter check the account balance, get a mini statement, chequebook request, and get an e-statement, loan interest certificate, and home loan interest certificate through the same number.

-The SBI credit card users can check their balance and other information through the SMS service, and you can get various details by sending your SMS' to the number 5676791.
-The format of the SMS has been mentioned below.
+SBI credit card users can check their balance and other information through the SMS service, and you can get various details by sending a message to 5676791.
+The format of the text is mentioned below.